Coconut Crab Caught On Video Eating Seabird After Breaking Its Wings

 A recent video featuring a coconut crab killing and eating a sleeping seabird has caught the attention of animal lovers and scientists in recent days.
-Aside from marking the first tangible proof of the giant-sized crustaceans devouring larger vertebrates, the video also offers some surprising insights on the oftentimes mysterious creatures, and also hints at how they might be even more ferocious and dominant than they initially appear.
+Aside from marking the first tangible proof of the giant-sized crustaceans devouring larger vertebrates, the video also offers some surprising insights on the oftentimes mysterious creatures and also hints at how they might be even more ferocious and dominant than they initially appear.

 With weights that could reach up to 9 pounds (4 kilograms), coconut crabs are approximately as heavy as domestic cats.
 They can also have legs that extend about 3 feet (1 meter) long.
 According to New Scientist, these figures make the crabs, which can normally be found on coral atolls in the Pacific and Indian oceans, the largest land-based invertebrates.
 As their name suggests, coconut crabs mainly feast on coconuts and are able to climb trees to gather them, using their powerful sets of claws to crack the shells open.